The Hebden

 • 15 miles

-Registration takes place at St Michaels Church Hall, Mytholmroyd.
-Car parking is available at Mytholmroyd Community Centre (HX7 5DY, grid reference SE011259) and other locations.
+Registration is at St Michaels Church Hall, Mytholmroyd.
+Car parking is available at Mytholmroyd Community Centre (HX7 5DY, grid ref SE011259).
 Bus stops and a train station are close by.
-Recommended map: 1:25000 Outdoor Leisure Map 21 - South Pennines; digital mapping is provided for use on OS Maps app and Garmin devices.
-Entrants are advised to carry recommended winter kit and have some navigational ability.
-Under-18s must walk with an adult.
-Dogs are allowed on a short lead but not in the event HQ.
+The organiser recommends 1:25,000 Outdoor Leisure Map 21 - South Pennines and provides walked digital mapping for OS Maps app and Garmin devices.
+Participants are advised to wear clothing suitable for winter conditions, carry the recommended kit, and have some navigational ability.
+Under-18s must be walking with an adult.
+Dogs are allowed on a short lead during the event but are not permitted in the event HQ.
 Visit the organization's website for the most recent information.

 Race information